AlbertaSat/ex2_ground_station_software/README.md

+NOTE: ex2_sdr and ex2_uhf_software directories are subtrees of their identically-named repositories.

 # Installation Instructions

 Please note that the Docker installation is unstable and should not be used.
 As a result, it is recommended that you use the manual installation instead (as denoted by the `If you don't like Docker...` heading below).